Likelihood-free inference of phylogenetic tree posterior distributions: Methods

-EvoPF is a transpose version of the EvoFormer module in Alphafold~2~\cite{jumper2021highly}---whose objective was to capture spatial distances between pairs of aligned positions rather than evolutionary distances between pairs of homologous sequences---with a few simplifications.
-The MSA stack maintains an embedding for each position within each sequence in $x$.
-It relies on axial attention, alterning one layer of column-wise---\emph{i.e.}, between positions within each sequence separately---and row-wise self-attention---between sequences at each position separately.
-In parallel, we maintain an embedding for each pair of sequences, updated in each EvoPF block by flat self-attention between all pairs.
-This diverges from EvoFormer which relied on triangular attention where pair $(i,j)$ only attended to pairs $(i,k)$ and $(k,j)$.
+Parallel to this MSA stack, we maintain an embedding for each pair of sequences in $x$, updated in each evoPF block by applying self-attention between the embeddings of all pairs, followed by a transition layer like in the MSA stack.
+By contrast EvoFormer relied on triangular attention where pair $(i,j)$ only attended to pairs $(i,k)$ and $(k,j)$.
 The MSA stack affects the pair stack through the addition of an outer product mean of sequence embeddings to the pair embeddings.
 Conversely, the pair stack affects the MSA stack by biasing its column-wise attention.
-We provide a complete description of EvoPF in \Crefrange{alg:evopf}{alg:PairTrans} in \Cref{sec:model_arch}.
+We provide a complete description of evoPF in \Crefrange{alg:evopf}{alg:PairTrans} in \Cref{sec:model_arch}.